OrionStarGIT/EnglishDoc/content/docs/kyma/master/apk-development/docs/001- Open developer mode.md

 ## Open method
 ADB is closed by default in the factory version, and can only be temporarily turned on by the following methods:

-1. At any time (including self-check abnormality), one-finger pull down >> click the time zone multiple times in a row.
+1. At any time (including self-check abnormality), one-finger pull down and click the time zone multiple times in a row.

 <video width="270" height="480" controls>
       <source src="/assets/docs/kyma/master/apk-development/docs/assets/one-finger-pull-down.mp4" type="video/mp4">